We hope you will find our website useful and informative. Please follow the links to our different sections by clicking on the navigation bar above.

 Lanreath Parish Council meets monthly to manage the affairs of the parish.
 In fulfilling this role, the council:

-If you need to contact any of the councillors or wish to raise an issue for discussion at the next meeting, please use this webform to contact the Parish Clerk via the Contact us page
+If you need to contact any of the councillors or wish to raise an issue for discussion at the next meeting, please use the webform to contact the Parish Clerk available on the Contact Us page.

 Pronounced Lanreth, the rural Parish can trace its existence back at least to the Domesday Book of 1086, when it was known as Lanredoch.
 The present version is a derivation of the 'church site (Lann) of Raydhogh'.

 The present day Lanreath has a population of around 530 and its economy is sustained mainly by farming and tourism.
 It is ideally placed for the latter, with the coast being a short distance to the south and the moors to the north.

 The western part of the Parish comprises a gently rolling plateau of mainly pasture and arable fields bounded by Cornish hedges.
 The eastern part of the Parish is situated in an Area of Great Landscape Value bordering on the West Looe River.
 This area of the Parish is characterised in the main by dense broadleaved woodland and conifer plantations on valley slopes, with some pastoral farmland.
 The Forestry Commission’s Deerpark Forest conifer plantation provides open access for public recreation

 Lanreath village is the principle settlement of the Parish.
 At the center of the village is the Conservation Area of Lanreath containing the Parish Church of St Marnarch, Court Barton Farm, the Village Shop and Post Office and the Punch Bowl Inn.